Error Estimates for Nitsche's Method on Approximate Domains: Numerical Examples

-\item For the \(L^2\)-norm, the geometry contribution appears as a separate additive term, and optimal order convergence of order \(h^{p+1}\) requires \(\delta \lesssim h^{p+1}\), while the estimate is also insensitive to the normal approximation error \(\delta_n\). \end{itemize}
+\item For the \(L^2\)-norm, the geometry contribution $\delta$ appears as a separate additive term.
+The estimate guarantees optimal order convergence of order \(h^{p+1}\) if \(\delta \lesssim h^{p+1}\), and there is no explicit contribution from the normal approximation error \(\delta_n\). \end{itemize}

 \paragraph{Implementation and Parameter Choices.} The method is implemented in MATLAB in two space dimensions and the linear system of equations is solved using a direct solver (MATLAB's \verb+\+ operator), and we refer to \cite{MR3682761} for details on implementation.